MahsaRF/Evaluation_of_algorithms_for_reducing_write_energy_in_Phase_Change_Memories_PCM/README.md

 or word and these methods will increase read operations in PCM for comparison.

-In this project we presented some techniques to reduce write energy consumption.
+We presented some techniques to reduce write energy consumption.
 These techniques worked based on two important points about PCRAM cells.
 First, independency and addressability in PCRAMs and second, free PCM blocks.
 Based on manipulation content technique which writes new data based on last data and number of changes and content aware